nramc/my-notes/docs/development/workstation-tools.md

   store, and generates locally-trusted certificates.
 - [mkcert](https://github.com/FiloSottile/mkcert) does not automatically configure servers to use the certificates, though, that's up to you.

+## Design and Document your feature

+- [PlantUML](https://plantuml.com/) IDE plugin helps us to write varies diagrams by writing code for documenting your feature